healfactor/healfactor/README.md

-  　　　 　　 　　i'm mostly in my rubedo (noble), achemea, or luka skin but mosty i'll be in other skins
+  　　　 　　 　　i'm mostly in my rubedo (noble), luocha, or hnk skins

 **fandoms:** fragaria memories, onmyoji, hnk, wuwa, etc 　　　i don't like alst but i have watched it through, luka is my fav :]